MARKET SNAPSHOT: Dow Aims For 6th Straight Record As Fed Comes Into Focus

 See:MarketWatch's economic calendar (http://www.marketwatch.com/economy-politics/calendars/economic)

 Shares of Valero Energy Corp.
 (VLO) rose 0.6% after the company and Plains All American Pipeline LP(PAA) said late Monday they will drop a deal for Valero to acquire two California distribution terminals (http://www.marketwatch.com/story/valero-plains-all-american-drop-deal-after-california-lawsuit-2017-09-18) after interference from the state's attorney general.
-Shares of Plains dipped 0.6%.
+Shares of Plains gained 0.4%.

+Michael Kors Holdings Ltd.(KORS) shares jumped after Oppenheimer analysts upgraded the stock to outperform from perform.

 Oil prices gave up gains to trade lower (http://www.marketwatch.com/story/oil-resumes-climb-on-talk-of-extended-production-cut-2017-09-19), and gold inched higher (http://www.marketwatch.com/story/gold-stalls-at-three-week-low-as-feds-signals-on-late-year-policy-awaited-2017-09-19) but most other metals declined.